 Greenwood Pathway House is the only homeless ministry that provides trauma-informed services for children and adults in the seven counties of the Lakelands Region.

 We work to overcome homelessness, one person at a time.
-Using a holistic approach, we address the physical, emotional, and spiritual needs of our clients while connecting them with the resources that they need for stability and self-sufficiency.
+Using a wholistic approach, we address the physical, emotional, and spiritual needs of our clients while connecting them with the resources that they need for stability and self-sufficiency.

-Men, women & children found safe shelter
+Men, women & children helped

-Clients moved into housing from our shelter
+Clients moved into housing

-Clients obtained employment while staying in our shelter
+Clients obtained employment

 Clients entered drug and alcohol addiction programs

 If you are not in our seven-county service area, please contact another shelter for help.
 Due to limited bed availability, we are unable to help individuals who are not in our service area.